 Come up with a solid set of reasons for making the switch, and be prepared with a succinct answer that sums them up.

-For example: ‘I learnt a lot working as a hydrogeologist, but I realised when my company began sending me to teach workshops in schools that I really loved working with children, so I decided to pursue it further and move into the education sector.’
+For example: ‘I learned a lot working as a hydrogeologist, but I realized when my company began sending me to teach workshops in schools that I really loved working with children, so I decided to pursue it further and move into the education sector.’

 If you want to succeed, you need to have an idea of what that success is going to look like.
 Launching yourself blindly into a new career without knowing where you’re trying to get to is unlikely to yield results.